Translate

 The Civil Department serves processes such as Writs of Possession of Real and Personal property, Writs of Execution, and other non-writ processes, including, but not limited to, Small Claims, Summons and Complaints, Civil Subpoenas, and Restraining Orders.

 A copy of the document, front and back, is required for all requests for service for each person to be served.
-In addition, one copy is required for our file.
-For levies and evictions the original Writ plus three (3) copies are required.
-One copy is required for each additional defendant.
+For levies and evictions, an Original Writ or Electronic Writ is required.
+If the court has issued an Electronic Writ; the Electronic Writ Declaration must accompany your documents.
 All documents must be accompanied by the appropriate fee, or a signed, court ordered fee waiver.

 A proof of service will be mailed to you after your process has been served or a certificate of non-service will be mailed to you if our office has been unsuccessful in serving your process.